 Growth has come to this experimental city from the administrative, financial, legal and communications sectors, with industry mainly confined to businesses, such as publishing, printing and computer software, all of which attract external executives.
 Diplomats from around the globe are also posted here as this is the centre of government in Brazil and an Embassy Sector was on the original design plan for the city, along with a Banking and Hotel Sector.

-Designed in the shape of a monumental aeroplane or gigantic bird, partly in tribute to Le Corbusier but perhaps also as a symbol of Brazil’s desire to fly swiftly into the modern world.
+The city is designed in the shape of a monumental aeroplane or gigantic bird, partly in tribute to Le Corbusier but perhaps also as a symbol of Brazil’s desire to fly swiftly into the modern world.
 This image is reinforced by the Presidential Palace, that bears a distinct resemblance to an airport terminal.
 The original intention was to create neighbourhoods that would integrate different social classes and avoid the favelas of other Brazilian cities but, in reality, satellite cities have been built beyond the original plan to house the (mainly working class) immigrants.

 Expats arriving here almost all live around the lakes and families tend to choose the South (Lago Sul) rather than the North (Lago Norte) Lake.
 If you have school age children, it’s an attractive option, as one of the big pluses of Lago Sul is that all the international schools are a hop and a skip or at least a short (less than 15 minutes) drive away.
 There are constant rumours that a bridge is about to be built across the lake to make Lago Norte more accessible but don’t bank on it when paying the deposit, no signs of construction yet.